wessenstam/gts21/karbon/preparation/preparation.rst

 For this workshop to be run, we need to prepare the environment.
 Follow the next steps to make your environment ready.
 They are in high level:

-- Enable Karbon
+- Enable Karbon [NOTE THAT THIS MAY HAVE ALREADY BEEN DONE BY SOMEONE ELSE]
-- Download the Karbon needed OS
+- Download the Karbon needed OS [DITTO]
 - Deploy a Kubernetes Development cluster

 Enable Karbon